whaili/slurm-operator/README.md

   --namespace=slurm --create-namespace
 ```

-For additional instructions, see the [quickstart] guide.
+For additional instructions, see the [installation] guide.

 ## Upgrades